 |Terra in bocca - LP, original cover with poster sticker|

 |Terra in bocca - original poster|

 |Lungo e disteso - 7" single cover|

 |Sono nel sogno verde di un vegetale - 7" single cover|

 The Il Margine publishing house, which issued the book Terra in bocca, has a website at www.il-margine.it

-Thanks to Alessio, Ivan Scarcelli and Danilo Cortellazzi for pictures and info, and to Brunetto Salvarani and Odoardo Semellini for some details taken from their book.
+Thanks to Alessio, Ivan Scarcelli and Danilo Cortellazzi for pictures and info, to Paolo D'Ambra for details on the cover picture, to Brunetto Salvarani and Odoardo Semellini for some details taken from their book.